wpdk/wpdk/doc/wsl.md

 <a id="symlinks"></a>
 ## Symbolic Links

 Git symbolic links are handled differently on Windows and Linux.
+To resolve this, ensure that Git has been installed on the Windows host as detailed above.
-To resolve this, run the following command in the Linux environment after the source code has been obtained:
+Then run the following command in the Linux environment, after the source code has been obtained and before any scripts such as pkgdep.sh are run:

 ~~~{.sh}
 ../wpdk/scripts/mksymlinks.sh
 ~~~

+The expected output will typically consist of details about hardlinks being created.
+Any error messages indicate that the build environment is incorrectly set up and this must be resolved before proceeding.

-This can be undone using:
+The changes made by _mksymlinks.sh_ can be undone using:

 ~~~{.sh}
 ../wpdk/scripts/mksymlinks.sh rm